Internal Medicine Physician to join Group

 Fawcett Memorial Hospital, Port Charlotte, FL

-The hospital is one of the largest employers in the community, with more than1,000 employees and 300 physicians on staff.
-More than 70,000 patients were treated there in 2014.
+The hospital is one of the largest employers in the community, with more than 1,100 employees who provided care to more than 81 thousand patients in 2016.
 For more information, visit www.FawcettHospital.com.

 Job SummaryPrimary Care Physician needed for group practice on the Gulf Coast of Florida